m0rtadelo/to-excel/README.md

 # toExcel

 Util to generate compatible Excel xls file (xml in fact).
-Works with node and browser.
+Works with node (typescript and javascript) and browser (using a html script tag).
 CommonJS and ES6 module compatible.
 No dependencies.

 Works with your favorite frameworks and libraries (Angular, React, Electron, Webpack...) and in the browser using the script tag.